turbo0628/LSDBS-mpi/README.md

 ##Usage

 We provide binaries compiled with ICC 15.0.0 on CENTOS 6.4.
 MPSS 3.2.1-1 or later and Composer XE 2015 are recommended to build runtime environment.
+The MPI library used is Intel(R) MPI Library for Linux* OS, Version 5.0 Update 1.

-Please refer to specific readme file for detailed usages.
+Please refer to the README file with respect to the application for detailed usages.

 ##Contacts

 Please contact Weiguo,Liu ( weiguo.liu@sdu.edu.cn) for support.
 We welcome any bug reporting and improvement suggestions.